gucong3000/gulp-reporter/README.md

 Default: 512

-Demote each error in lines that length greater than this threshold.
+Hide each error in lines that length greater than this threshold.

 ### options.fail